 Alternatively, a hydrogen breath test can be used to diagnose lactose intolerance.
 For this test, an individual fasts overnight and then blows into a device that measures the hydrogen content of their breath.
 They are then given a lactose-containing solution to drink and have their breath re-tested for hydrogen gas in 15-minute increments over a 2-hour period.
 If an individual produces a large amount of hydrogen gas, this suggests that lactose sugar was not adequately broken down and made its way into the large intestine.
 Here, bacteria start to ferment the lactose sugar and produce hydrogen gas as a byproduct, indicating lactose intolerance.

 Individuals with skin conditions that may be linked to food allergies, such as atopic dermatitis (a type of eczema), may also benefit from a dairy-free diet.
 Furthermore, some people blame dairy for worsening their acne, but evidence for this claim is largely anecdotal.

 Some choose to follow a dairy-free diet due to personal preference or for ethical or cultural reasons.

 A dairy-free diet excludes any foods made with dairy products (such as milk, yogurt, cheese, butter, buttermilk, sour cream, ice cream and some baked goods).
 Dairy can also show up unexpectedly in salad dressings, dips, protein powders, chips, and even in some chewing gums (look out for Recaldent—a dairy-derived compound used to help remineralize tooth surfaces)!
 If you have a dairy allergy, it is crucial to always check ingredient lists for dairy-containing ingredients.
-Fig’s free phone app and browser extension can help you identify dairy-free foods!
+Fig’s free phone app can help you identify dairy-free foods!

 There are several surprising dairy-containing ingredients to watch out for.
 This includes (but is not limited to):